VirusTotal/yara/docs/modules/pe.rst

     .. versionadded:: 3.3.0

-    An zero-based array of section objects, one for each section the PE has.
+    A zero-based array of section objects, one for each section the PE has.
     Individual sections can be accessed by using the [] operator.
 Each section object has the following attributes: